 Jamie Green for University of Exeter, 2015#Anthropology #Biology #Sociology #Race

-There are a plethora of ways in which we as humans categorise the world around us, and we, ourselves, do not escape from this compulsion.
+There are plethoras of ways in which we as humans categorise the world around us; we (ourselves) do not escape from such compulsion.
 Of those arbitrary social constructs we formulate based on systematic anthropological evidence — biological, geographical and sociological — ‘Race’ is perhaps the most prevalent, recognisable and divisive.
 So too is it one of the most vague and inconsistent modes.
-The thing is, these categorisations too often take as fact are by no means absolute truths, or accurate representations of the compartmentalisations we attempt to form in order to make sense of ourselves.
+The thing is, these categorisations too often taken as fact are by no means absolute truths, or accurate representations of the compartmentalisations we attempt to form in order to make sense of ourselves.

 ‘Race’ is a nebulous concept.
 As a division of a larger whole it seems to be determined by a plethora of variables: physiology, biology, or culture, history, language or else kinship, or geography.
-While there is no clear absolute in these terms, typically all are held to be true in some sense — seemingly all at one — the concept of ‘race’ is usually considered intrinsic: a fundamental part of someone’s nature.
+While there is no clear absolute in these terms, typically all are held to be true in some sense — seemingly all at one.
+The concept of ‘race’ is usually considered intrinsic: a fundamental part of someone’s nature.
 Often this can be boiled down to telltale aesthetic differences such as skin colour — the most obvious form, the most contentious form.
-In due turn, this key differentiator was survived by those stigmatised to single out individuals on their supposed nature.
+In due course, this key differentiator was survived by those stigmatised to single out individuals by their supposed nature.

-So then, if the native peoples were inferior or ‘primitive’ it justified their conquest or subjugation: the label of ‘black’ as a distinct race enabled them to justify enslavement (Ratcliffe, 2004: 16); ‘red’ as distinct colorised race legitimised the Native American otherness and their subsequent near-obliteration and the theft of lands.
-Not only then, was there a right of inheritence but ‘race’ ideology allowed for a right to conquest (Hannaford, 1996: 192-195).
+So then, if the native peoples were inferior or ‘primitive’ it justified their conquest or subjugation: the label of ‘black’ as a distinct race enabled them to justify enslavement (Ratcliffe, 2004: 16); ‘red’ as distinct colorised race legitimised the Native American otherness, and their subsequent systematic near-obliteration and displacement.
+Not only then, was there a right of inheritance, but ‘race’ ideology allowed for a right to conquest (Hannaford, 1996: 192-195).

 Nevertheless, ‘racist’ and hegemonic intentions aside, the fact remains that there are notable and largely collective aesthetic, structural and genetic differences amongst different populace.
 In turn these can often be said to at least roughly correlate with standardised racial groups (Cybulski, 2000: 473).
 It remains a fact that any skilled forensic anthropologist can, to a small margin of error, identify a person based on their skeletal remains — an underlying structure distinct from skin tissue as it is — to their attendant scientifically (and generally regarded offensive) classified races: Caucasoid, Mongoloid, Australoid and Negroid (Ratcliffe, 2004: 17).